 8. Copywriter

-You might be wondering the difference between content writing and copywriting.
-Content writing educates and engages, while copywriting persuades and sells.
+While content writing educates and engages, copywriting persuades and sells.

-Writers who can craft words to represent a brand’s voice and presence or to increase conversion throughout all steps of the customer journey might find copywriting a more attractive role to fill.
+If you can craft words to represent a brand’s voice and presence or increase conversion then you might have what it takes to be a copywriter.
 Unlike basic content writing, copywriting has the potential to pay much more per word.

 It’s important to build a portfolio as a copywriter complete with case studies that show a strong ROI if you want to compete and earn as much money as possible.
 As with just about every other job, specializing in a certain niche like health or ecommerce will pay much more.